thavlik/machine-learning-portfolio/experiments/deeplesion/README.md

 The model appears to be making mistakes characteristic of non-experts by inaccurately localizing the lesion to any "lesion-like" blob, such as a cross section of intestine or aorta.
 Instances where the model fails to localize to anything remotely lesion-like (top left tile) suggest these examples are on their way towards overfitting.

 Because of the reasonably large image size (512x512), small batch sizes were required.
 In such situations, it is unclear if batch normalization is beneficial.
-A hyperparameter search was carried out to determine the effect of batch norm and an ideal learning rate, which indicated
+A hyperparameter search was carried out to determine the effect of batch norm, which indicated superior training performance in its absence.

-TODO: insert hparam result

 ## Multivariate Guassian
 To add sophistication, the next iteration attempts to model the lesion's bounding box as a multivariate gaussian.
 Concretely, this means that instead of the model directly predicting the class labels, it predicts mean and standard deviation parameters that are then used to sample a normal distribution.
 This is also known as the *reparametrization trick*, and its use in was heavily inspired by [Kingma & Welling 2013](https://arxiv.org/abs/1312.6114).
 Unlike with variational autoencoders - which use a log normal distribution - this implementation uses the classic normal distribution: